8+ Popular Magento Alternatives & Competitors in 2023

 As you’re starting out in the e-commerce industry, it can be challenging to select a B2C or a B2B e-commerce platform that offers you the necessary infrastructure and facilities at an affordable price.
-It’s essential to discover your options beyond the more obvious, so you can provide the service that is right for your business and your budget.
+It’s essential to discover your options beyond the more obvious, so you can provide the right service for your business and your budget.

-Being one of the most renowned service providers, Magento is a greatly dominant option among most e-commerce businesses.
+As one of the most renowned service providers, Magento is a dominant option among most e-commerce businesses.
 Thanks to its customizable nature, hassle-free scalability, and code-level access, it is the favorite option for most medium-to-large-sized enterprises.

 However, it is not always the ideal choice for every business.
-The following article will demonstrate the top 8 viable Magento alternatives/ competitors this year.
+The following article will demonstrate this year’s top 8 viable Magento alternatives/ competitors.

 Are you ready?
 Let’s dive right in.